Umoren/strapi-sematic-search/src/plugins/semantic-search/README.md

 Transform your Strapi CMS into an AI-powered content platform with automatic embedding generation and semantic search capabilities.

+## 🆕 What's New in v1.1.0

+- **Configurable Field Mapping** - Customize which fields to process per content type
+- **Enhanced Validation** - Comprehensive configuration validation with helpful error messages
+- **Improved Logging** - Better visibility into plugin configuration and processing
+- **Flexible Content Types** - Support for any content type with custom field mappings

 ## Features

 - **Automatic Embedding Generation** - Content embeddings created automatically on save